RTI In-Service/Overview Presentation

 This workshop will focus on the essential ideas associated with using RtI as a means of determining need and eligibility for special education.
 Emphasis will be placed on RtI components such as solid tier supports, research based interventions, progress monitoring and effective systems.
 Participants will leave knowing how to use informal diagnostic assessments along with progress monitoring data (trend line growth and like student comparisons) for special education eligibility.
 Useful forms for documenting CBM discrepancy ratios, interventions, and student response to intervention, will be provided along with example eligibility reports.

-DESCRIPTION: The presentation addresses the role of related service providers in a RTI school.
-Participants will learn ways to support a school-wide (tiered) and problem solving approach to RTI, including effective use of informal diagnostic assessments, identifying and using research-based interventions, effective ways to progress monitor, and participating on problem solving teams.
-Practical information will be provided on how to write efficient goals and objectives using Curriculum-Based Measurements (CBMs), how to contribute to a school’s RTI process without being getting in over your head, and how to use information obtained during intervention periods as part of the eligibility determination.
-Participants will be provided time to share ideas with one another as well as several useful tools such as informal assessments, progress monitoring forms and example RTI oriented related service eligibility reports.
+DESCRIPTION: The presentation addresses the role of related service providers in a MTSS/RTI school.
+Participants will learn ways to support a school-wide (tiered) and problem solving approach to MTSS/RTI, including effective use of informal diagnostic assessments, identifying and using research-based interventions, effective ways to progress monitor, and participating on problem solving teams.
+Practical information will be provided on how to write efficient goals and objectives using Curriculum-Based Measurements (CBMs), how to contribute to a school’s MTSS/RTI process without being getting in over your head, and how to use information obtained during intervention periods as part of the eligibility determination.
+Participants will be provided time to share ideas with one another as well as several useful tools such as informal assessments, progress monitoring forms and example MTSS/RTI oriented related service eligibility reports.

 Topics Outline: